 mug means..

-• to make silly expressions with your face or behave in a silly way, especially for a photograph or in a play (American English informal)
+to attack someone and rob them in a public place to make silly expressions with your face or behave in a silly way, especially for a photograph or in a play (American English informal)

 mug up phrasal verb